EarlJr53/data-science-SP2023/challenges/c01-titanic-assignment.md

 - Is there anything *fishy* going on in your plot?
   - At first glance, I notice that the 1st-3rd class numbers do not line up with what I would expect, especially the 100% survival rate in 1st and 2nd class.
-This indicates that the plot is only taking into account for these bars.
+This indicates that the plot is likely drawing both data-points on top of each other, with the bigger value masking the smaller value.
 This is because I did not combine the `n` values (and by extension `Prop` values) for the children and adults who otherwise would be the same category.
-  - Even with this observation, the `Crew` category should be blank, which means the plot is actually taking the adult data for the `Crew` bars, since the child crew data is `NaN`.

 ### **q5** Create a plot showing the group-proportion of occupants who *did* survive, along with aesthetics for `Class`, `Sex`, *and* `Age`.
 Document your observations below.